 Do consider how widely might you be able to distribute the manual once you have translated it?
 Could we make a link to it from our website?
 Could you make it a link from yours?
 (This is not a requirement for you to have permission.)

-The book Everyone Can Win is published by Simon & Schuster Australia, and we can work with you in your negotiations with the publisher, should you wish to translate part or all of it.
+The book Everyone Can Win was originally published by Simon & Schuster Australia, and we can work with you in your negotiations with the publisher, should you wish to translate part or all of it.

 Answer: Our training material is not “in competition” with any other Conflict Resolution training.
 It complements any other course that may be undertaken, before, after or during it.